 White-Eyed Vireo Habitat and Distribution

 These shy birds prefer dense, thicket-like habitats, often with thorns or brambles.
 They are found in the understory of forest edges, and they prefer deciduous woodlands.
-They may also be seen in overgrown fields and riparian areas, and while they may be found in densely vegetated suburban parks, they are rarely seen in urban areas.
+They may also be seen in overgrown fields and riparian areas, and while they may be found in densely vegetated suburban parks, they are rarely seen in active urban areas.

 White-eyed vireos are year-round residents from northeastern Mexico along the Gulf Coast to South Carolina, including throughout Florida.